bobalicious/amoss/README.md

 ## Specifying parameters in different ways

+All of the below can be used with either `withParameter` or `withParameterNamed`.

 ### `setTo`

 In general, will check that the expected and passed values are the same instance, unless object specific behaviour has been defined.